singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

         - If the token is valid, the server allows access to the endpoint.
     - Requires the user's current password and the new password in the request body.

+## Forget Password

+- **Endpoint**: `/forget-password`
+- **Method**: POST
+- **Description**: Initiates the password recovery process by sending an OTP to the user's email.
+    - Requires the user's email in the request body.
+- **Response**: Sends a temporary token (`tempToken`) as a response.
+This token initiates the password reset session, and the user can use it to verify their identity and reset their password.
+The OTP sent via email is valid only for the duration of this session.

+## Verify Forget Password

+- **Endpoint**: `/forget-password/verify`
+- **Method**: POST
+- **Description**: Verifies the OTP sent during the forget password process and allows users to set a new password.
+    - Requires the OTP in the request body.
+    - During initiation the forget password process, the user have received an OTP via email and a temporary token (`tempToken`) as a response.
+Users now need to hit the `/forget-password/verify` endpoint with the `tempToken` in the URL and the OTP in the request body to verify their identity and proceed to set a new password.
+    - If the user did not receive the OTP, they can request a new OTP by hitting the `/resendOtp` endpoint with the `tempToken` received in the initial forget password response.

+# Middleware

+### Token Verification

+- **Function**: `verifyToken`
+- **Description**: Verifies the JWT provided in the request headers.
+    - If the token is valid, extracts the user ID and proceeds with the request.

+### Temporary Token Verification

+- **Function**: `verifyTempToken`
+- **Description**: Parses the email from the `tempToken` provided in the query parameters of the URL.
+    - Used for verifying account and forget password OTPs.

+### OTP Verification

+- **Function**: `otpVerify`
+- **Description**: Verifies the OTP sent along with the email.
+    - Used after `verifyTempToken` middleware to ensure the validity of the OTP.

 # Key Features: